Transparency over inconvenience: NZ First's failed attempt to gag the SFO

-NZ First's efforts to gag the Serious Fraud Office until after the election was struck down because transparency outweighed the "inconvenience of the announcement " to the party.
+NZ First's efforts to gag the Serious Fraud Office until after the election was struck down because transparency outweighed the "inconvenience of the announcement" to the party.

-Nor was there any evidence of the SFO following an improper process, according to Auckland High Court Judge J Palmer, who struck down NZ First's judicial review.
+Nor was there any evidence of the SFO following an improper process, according to Justice Matthew Palmer in the Auckland High Court, who struck down NZ First's judicial review.

-"There is no evidence before me that the [SFO] director's decision to issue the public statement was influenced by political considerations, or that the timeframe she announced for the investigation's completion was set because of the election," Palmer said.
+"There is no evidence before me that the [SFO] director's decision to issue the public statement was influenced by political considerations, or that the timeframe she announced for the investigation's completion was set because of the election," Justice Palmer said.

 He conceded there could be a negative impact on NZ First's electoral prospects.